Short course

 In person

-The Essex Human Rights Centre presents a week-long practical development course, taught by a leading practitioner in the field of Human Rights and Humanitarian aid.
+The Essex Human Rights Centre and the Essex Armed Conflict and Crisis Hub present a four day practical development course, taught by leading practitioners in the field of international Human Rights and Armed Conflict.

 Overview